-If someone you are dating in France is being very reserved with touching, understand that it’s a respect.
+If someone you are dating in France is hesitant to physical affection, understand that it’s respect.
 They are getting to know you as a person, not you as an object.
 It’s also the easiest way to keep from getting into a ‘relationship’.

 If you find yourself in the position where it’s too serious from their end and you’re not in the same place: stop giving affection.
 Stop texting back every day.
 Don’t go out with them alone more than once a week.
 If it continues you’ll have to have the talk – express that it’s a cultural difference and you enjoy being around them but you are not ready for a relationship.
 Especially don’t have sex.
 It’s rare to have sex and not have it be something.

-The French can be sensitive on this subject – if they are dating you and believe that it is something special, then it could be disastrous.
-If the person you are seeing finds out you are seeing someone else on the side they will not stick around; it’s considered ‘piggish’ or ‘slutty’ to behave in that manner and thus it’s not even worth the effort to continue.
+The French can be sensitive on this subject; if they are dating you and believe that it is something special, then it could be disastrous.
+If the person you are seeing finds out you are seeing someone else on the side they will not stick around; this is piggish or slutty behavior and not worth the effort.
 It will only lead to broken hearts and misunderstandings – that way it’s better to detail from the start the intentions.